While the history of direct mail precedes our 16th president, one of his famous quotes underscores why modern consumers trust direct mail marketing.

 Consumers are increasingly skeptical of everything.
 (Note that business and media are specifically called out in the Edelman Barometer).

-The team at Marketing Sherpa recently asked 2400 consumers which type of advertising channels they trust for purchase decision information.
+The team at Marketing Sherpa asked 2,400 consumers which type of advertising channels they trust for purchase decision information.
 The results are pretty eye-opening.

-76% of consumers trust direct mail when it comes to purchasing decisions.
+76% of consumers trust direct mail when they want to make a purchase decision over digital channels.

 “Online pop-ups” had the lowest trust rating.
 If the scale measured consumer annoyance, surely pop-ups would have won!
 (See Ad Blocking Happens For A Reason).